GilOliveira/schemadotorg/README.md

   - For example, an Event can be subtyped to be a BusinessEvent, CourseInstance, EducationEvent, FoodEvent, etc...
   - Subtype properties can be included via condition logic.

 # TBD

+- What default for field/properties should be configurable
+  - How to handle unlimited fields?
+  - Allow unlimited to be specified via drush???

 - How do we implement common content types and components?
   - teaser